dottjt/thewritersdaily/notes/episode_ideas.md

 Become the writer - Today it is your imperative that you become the writer.
 That magnificient ballpen of crust n' desire.
 Pick up the pen and write.

+Ugly guys, it's your job to bag a 10